Border Collie Breed overview

 Origins of Border collie

 The history of the this breed originates during the Roman Empire’s conquest of Britain.
-The Romans brought their herding dogs to the island, and years after the Roman Empire had crumbled, Viking raiders came to Britain with their own smaller herding dogs.
-These breeds were crossbred, and the eventual result was the Border Collie, an agile and compact herding dog that was ideal for working livestock in the Scottish highlands and the Welsh mountains.
+The Romans brought their working dogs to the island, and years after the Roman Empire had crumbled, Viking raiders came to Britain with their own smaller herding dogs.
+These breeds were crossbred, and the eventual result was the Border Collie, an agile and compact dog that was ideal for working livestock in the Scottish highlands and the Welsh mountains.
 The breed itself was not formally recognized until 1893 and introduced to Australia in the 1890s.
 Over time, the Border Collie earned its reputation as an unmatchable herding dog whose focus and drive, from sweeping outruns to crouching to explosive bursts of speed, is a skill to marvel.

 Border Collie Temperament